 Round Chimney Pots

-Round chimney pots, often referred to as ‘Long Toms’ due to their elongated shape, are designed to optimize airflow for smoke and vapors.
+Round chimney pots, often referred to as ‘Long Toms’ due to their elongated shape, are designed to optimize the flow of air for smoke and vapors.
 These chimney pots cowls are particularly effective in facilitating the exit of flue gases, which helps in maintaining a clean and efficient chimney system.

 A key advantage of round chimney pots is their ability to minimize downdraught by creating positive airflow, regardless of wind direction.
 This ensures efficient smoke expulsion, reducing the risk of fumes entering your living space.